-- Your Netgear WiFi extender is placed in dead zones.
+- You place the Netgear WiFi extender in dead zones.

-- The wall socket in which the WiFi extender is plugged in is not working.
+- The wall socket in which the WiFi extender plugs in is not working.

 - A faulty, loose, or damaged power cable may also result in Netgear WiFi extender not working issue.